 Within the main street of Chiltern village is a growing choice of eateries to satisfy the fussiest of diners.
 The bistro at the Telegraph hotel offers quality Aussie favorites in their bistro to the rear of the heritage hotel.
 The Ironbark Tavern offers authentic Thai food three nights a week, as well as Aussie favorites with a choice of a beer garden or take away.
 The Bakery always has good coffee and something Yummy on offer.
 The newly opened Bird n' Bike cafe offer some quality breakfasts, lunches, coffee and soon to be evening meals.
 Posh Plonk is also new and offers cafe style foods with wine tasting of all our region has to offer.

-On Tusday evenings we have a variety of food vans pull up at the entrance to our park.
-Kebabs, Roast Spuds, Wood Fired Pizzas and soon to be Fish n' Chips.
+On some Tusday evenings we have a variety of food vans pull up at the entrance to our park.
+Kebabs, Roast Spuds.
 Ask us at the time of booking as to which one of these delicious options will be available when you stay.